nvaccess/addon-datastore/transform/README.md

 ### Supported NVDA versions

-The transformation creates views using NVDA API Versions, as this will cover all releases of NVDA.
+The transformation creates a projection of the add-on metadata for each [NVDA Add-on API Version](https://github.com/nvaccess/addon-datastore-transform/blob/main/nvdaAPIVersions.json).
+Patch releases of NVDA also need to be added.
-Older versions of NVDA won't have the add-on store built in, but this data can be be browsed or rehosted elsewhere for earlier NVDA versions.
+Older versions of NVDA won't have the add-on store built in, but projections for these older versions of the NVDA add-on API can be be browsed or rehosted elsewhere, to be used for earlier NVDA versions.

-For NVDA versions older than NVDA 2019.3, the NVDA API version is `0.0.0`.
+For all NVDA versions older than NVDA 2019.3, the NVDA API version is `0.0.0`.
 The next API version introduced was 2019.3 in the [NVDA commit `899528849792e79b97d67de179f7473cee06b849`](https://github.com/nvaccess/nvda/commit/899528849792e79b97d67de179f7473cee06b849).